Introduction and purpose of this statement

 This statement is made by Winton Group Limited (“WGL”) and other relevant group companies (together, “Winton”) and is published pursuant to the Modern Slavery Act 2015 (the “Act”).

-This statement outlines the steps that Winton has taken to detect and prevent modern slavery during the financial year ended 31 December 2017 and the following period prior to publication of this statement.
+This statement outlines the steps that Winton has taken to detect and prevent modern slavery during the financial year ended 31 December 2018 and the following period prior to publication of this statement.
 This statement will be reviewed and, where required, updated annually.
-This statement applies to all entities in the Winton group.
+This statement applies to relevant entities in the Winton group.

 The Winton approach to slavery and human trafficking